tina-friedrich/arc-user-guide/docs/source/arc-os-migration.rst

 All nodes including login nodes and nx graphical on both ARC and HTC will be migrated to AlmaLinux 9 by the **end of October 2025**.
 The legacy nodes which are currently running CentOS 7.7 will be migrated to the current CentOS 8.1 OS.

-On the 1st of September 2025, Alma9 will be the default OS in the queueing system and you will need to explicitly specify if you want to use a node with the older version by adding the following line in your submission script:
+On **1st September 2025**, Alma9 will be the default OS in the queueing system and you will need to explicitly specify if you want to use a node with the older version by adding the following line in your submission script:

 .. code-block:: bash